Convert a String to a Number (int, float) in Python

 # ValueError: Exceeds the limit (4300 digits) for integer string conversion; use sys.set_int_max_str_digits() to increase the limit

-Note that this also affects internal string conversions in functions like print() and repr().
+This also applies to internal string conversions in functions like print()

 i = 10**10000